MohdAlmosawy/CopycatSimonsSymphony/README.md

 ## Installation

-To install and set up the game, follow these steps:
+To access and use the app, follow these steps:

-1. Clone the repository to your local machine.
+1. Go to the following link: [Copycat Simon's Symphony](https://pages.git.generalassemb.ly/mohdalmosawy/CopycatSimonsSymphony/).
-2. Open the project folder in your preferred code editor.
+2. The link will take you to the app's webpage hosted on GitHub Pages.

-3. Open the `index.html` file in a web browser.
+That's it!
+You can now use the app directly from the provided link.
 Note: The game requires an internet connection to load external dependencies and resources.

 [TOP](#table-of-contents)